 - Test the entire system as installed — Instead of testing individual components, load test the entire system.
 Wait until your entire installation is complete before you schedule the load test.
 Testing the complete installation provides the best way to ensure it performs as designed and with the highest level of system availability.
 You want to provide sufficient load to ensure sensors have enough current to operate.

-- Consider how the test method affects transformers – Load imbalances can potentially damage transformers.
+- Consider how the commissioning test method affects transformers – Load imbalances can potentially damage transformers.
 Therefore, you need to carefully plan your testing process and load bank equipment selection to simulate actual conditions.

 Safety Best Practices in Commissioning Microgrid Power Systems

-Integrate safety protocols throughout the entire commissioning process, from planning through decommissioning.
+Integrate safety protocols throughout the entire commissioning test process, from planning through decommissioning.
 By using routinely maintenanced equipment and trained technicians, you ensure an incident-free project.
 Essential best practices for commissioning safety include:

 - Find a partner who conducts safety protocols.
-When selecting the right equipment, your load bank solutions provider should conduct a comprehensive safety and quality check on all equipment before shipping to the project site.
+When selecting the right equipment, your load bank testing solutions provider should conduct a comprehensive safety and quality check on all equipment before shipping to the project site.

 - Conduct a survey of the job site for potential hazards and develop a site-specific Emergency Action Plan.